-1.2 Process of the 2020/21 IDP Review
+1.1 Process of the development of the 2022 - 2027 IDP

-Subsequent to the adoption of the District Framework Plan, the local municipality must prepare and adopt a Process Plan to guide the planning, drafting, adoption and review of its integrated development plan.
-The Process Plan should seek to provide a mechanism that ensures certain minimum quality standards of the IDP process and a proper coordination amongst and within spheres of government.
-The process plan of eMakhazeni Local Municipality is informed by the District Framework Plan.
+Subsequent to the adoption of the District Framework Plan, the local municipality prepare and adopted a Process Plan to guide the planning, drafting, adoption and review of its integrated development plan.
+The Process Plan sought to provide a mechanism that ensures certain minimum quality standards of the IDP process and a proper coordination amongst and within spheres of government.